harshad8782/Zidio-Job-Portal/README.md

 Authorization: Bearer <user-token>
 Content-Type: application/json
-NOTE: Use the token of the user who owns the notification & *The ID of the notification to mark as read*.
+NOTE: Use the token of the user who owns the notification
+NOTE: The ID of the notification to mark as read
 ```

 ---